garemoko/TinRepo/README.md

     <th>Authorised roles</th><th>Object</th>
   </tr>
   <tr>
-    <td>The actor reverted a verb, activity type, extension or standard document to registered status.</td>
+    <td>The actor reverted an extension to registered status.
+When used on an extension
+    which has not been registered, this action also register the extension.
+When used on an extension which already has registered status, this action has no effect.</td>
     <td>Moderators and Administrators</td>
     <td>An activity with any of the activity types defined in this profile.</td>
   </tr>